vipersnews/py-tvt-nbn/README.md

 If there is an error connecting to an individual host, it will print and error and continue on.

 Under Folder output:
-Upon completion of the Before script option, it will write Completed.
+Upon completion of the Before script option, export a IPADDRESS-Before.txt to the output folder.

-Upon completion of the After script option, it will run a diff and generate you a HTML file to compare the Before & After of each host
+Upon completion of the After script option, export a IPADDRESS-After.txt to the output folder.

+If you use the Diff-TVT, it will run a diff and generate you a HTML file to compare the Before & After of each host, called IPADDRESS-Changes.html.
+If you are using a slow host adn extensible amount of output, I do not suggest using this.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.